Heinrich Hoffmann (photographer): Family

 Hoffmann married Therese "Lelly" Baumann (1886–1928), who was very fond of Hitler, in 1911.
 Their daughter Henriette ("Henny") was born on 2 February 1913 and followed by a son, Heinrich ("Heini") on 24 October 1916.
 Henriette married National Hitler Youth Leader Baldur von Schirach, who provided introductions to many of Hoffmann's picture books, in 1932.
 Therese Hoffmann died a sudden and unexpected death in 1928.

-Hoffmann remarried shortly afterwards in 1929; his second wife was composer Erna Gröbke (1904–1996).
+Hoffmann remarried in 1934; his second wife was composer Erna Gröbke (1904–1996).

 Photographic archive

 The central image archive of Heinrich Hoffmann's company was seized by the US Army at the end of the war.
 At this point, the archive comprised about 500,000 photographs (an often-quoted figure of 2.5 million is probably too high).

 In 1950, most of the archive was taken by the US Army's historical division to the United States, where it was given to the US National Archives and Records Administration.
 The collection of 280,000 images remains an important source for scholars of Nazi Germany.
 These photographs are in the public domain in the US owing to their status as seized Nazi property, otherwise their copyrights would first expire on 1 January 2028.
 These photos were later the subject of a lawsuit, Price v.
 United States.

 A smaller part of the photo archive remained in the possession of the Hoffmann family.
 Hoffmann's son Heinrich Jr sold some photographs through the "Contemporary Image Archive" which he founded.
 The remaining collection was sold to the Bavarian State Library (Bayerische Staatsbibliothek) in Munich, in 1993.

 Other smaller collections exist, controlled by Getty Images, the archive of the Austrian Resistance in Vienna, German National Museum in Nuremberg, the "Library for Contemporary History" in Stuttgart, the German Historical Museum in Berlin, and the German Federal Archives.